How to Choose the Right Curtains

 This post may contain affiliate links.
 If you purchase through links on my site, I may earn a commission at no cost to you.
 For more information, please see my disclosure policy.

-Whether aiming for farmhouse charm, modern elegance, cottage-style, or boho, curtains help tie it all together.
+Whether you’re aiming for farmhouse charm, modern elegance, cottage style, or boho, curtains help tie it all together.
 Their style, fabric, and hardware all communicate the room’s design direction.

 Curtains act like picture frames for windows, drawing the eye upward and outward.
-They create a sense of structure and balance, making the room feel more complete.
-When choosing curtains for any room, consider these factors.
+They create structure and balance, making the room feel more complete.
+Plus they help with energy bills.

 My Home Office Curtains:

-I’ve added black-and-white buffalo-check curtains to my office window, which faces south.
+I’ve added black-and-white buffalo-check curtains to my south-facing office window.

 How To Choose The Right Curtains For Any Room: